lundha/lundha.github.io/_posts/2017-05-11-Food-hygiene-ratings-in-the-United-Kingdom.md

 **Figure 1**

+Surprisingly, [Greater London](https://en.wikipedia.org/wiki/Greater_London) is not the one with the highest number of businesses.
+These are instead located in the [South East](https://en.wikipedia.org/wiki/South_East_England#Demographics) (67,401 different places scattered across cities such as Southampton, Oxford, Portsmouth, Canterbury, and many others).
+London comes next at 64,897.
+The least represented region is Northern Ireland, with 16,135 businesses.

 Each file in the Scotland folder [has the hygiene descriptor under the *RatingValue* tag](http://ratings.food.gov.uk/OpenDataFiles/FHRS760en-GB.xml), whereas the files for the rest of the UK [have the hygiene score under the *Hygiene* tag](http://ratings.food.gov.uk/OpenDataFiles/FHRS250en-GB.xml).
 So, we need to loop through each file and get hold of these values.